Maddison Levi

-Maddison Levi (born 27 April 2002) is a current player for the Australian women's sevens team.
+Maddison Jade Levi (born 27 April 2002) is a current player for the Australian women's sevens team.
 She is a former Australian rules footballer, having played for the Gold Coast Suns in the AFL Women's competition (AFLW).
 She is a two-time Olympian and the fastest Australian woman to score 100 tries on the World Sevens Series, having reached the milestone in just 15 events.

 Early life

 Levi grew up on the Gold Coast and attended Miami State High School throughout her upbringing where she was a member of their Rugby Sevens Excellence Program.
 An accomplished junior rugby player, she represented Queensland as well as Australia in junior competitions and was named player of the tournament in the under-17 Youth Rugby Sevens National Championships.
 In 2018 Levi was asked to play Australian rules football for the first time with Miami High's AFLQ Schools Cup team and went on to play a pivotal role in the school's state championship win that year.

 In 2019 she signed up to play club football for the first time with the Burleigh Bombettes and was placed in the Gold Coast Suns' developmental academy.
 Just months later, Levi was selected to represent Queensland as a bottom ager in the AFL Women's Under 18 National Championships.
 In 2020 she turned down a contract with Rugby Australia to pursue an AFLW career and switched clubs to play for Bond University in the top level QAFLW competition.
 Levi cemented her spot in Bond University's senior team in 2020 and was named in the bests multiple times throughout the QAFLW season.
 As a result of her 2020 performances, she was invited to take part in the AFLW Draft Combine, where she broke multiple national records including the 20-metre sprint and vertical jump.